 Mar 14, 2016|

-The city of Córdoba is located in the center of Argentina.
-It’s the capital of the Córdoba province and the second-largest city in Argentina after Buenos Aires.
+The city of Cordoba is located in the center of Argentina.
+It is also called the heart of Argentina.
+It’s the capital of the Cordoba province and the second-largest city in Argentina after Buenos Aires.

 1. Visit the Jesuit Block (Manzana Jesuitica)

-The Jesuit Block is located in the heart of the former Jesuit Province of Paraguay and now Córdoba.
+The Jesuit Block is located in the heart of the former Jesuit Province of Paraguay and now Cordoba Argentina.
 It contains the core buildings of the Jesuit system: the university, the church, and the residences of the missionaries and the college.
-Jesuits, along with the five estancias in and around Córdoba (specialized in farming), carried out a unique religious, socio-economic experiment in the world for a period of over 150 years in the 17th and 18th centuries.
+Jesuits Missions, along with the five estancias in and around Cordoba (specialized in farming), carried out a unique religious, socio-economic experiment in the world for a period of over 150 years in the 17th and 18th centuries.

-Founded in 1573, Córdoba is one of the oldest cities in Argentina with remarkable cultural and historical heritage.
-There are also many historical monuments that have been well preserved from the Spanish colonial rule however the most recognizable monument is the Jesuit Block, a UNESCO World Heritage Site which is one of the reasons to visit Córdoba.
-The block contains South America’s and Argentina’s first University, National University of Córdoba which is the oldest library in Argentina and it still has the original copies of some of the books that are brought by Jesuits.
+Founded in 1573, Cordoba is one of the oldest cities in Argentina with remarkable cultural and historical heritage.
+There are also many historical monuments that have been well preserved from the Spanish colonial rule.
+However the most recognizable monument is the Jesuit Block, a UNESCO World Heritage Site which is one of the reasons to visit Cordoba.
+The block contains South America’s and Argentina’s first University.
+National University of Cordoba is the oldest library in Argentina and it still has the original copies of some of the books that are brought by Jesuits.